drupkin/commons/README.md

 # commons
-demo repository for shared configuratuin
+This is demo repo to share config etc...